 Why study environmental sciences?

-The natural world is complex and human activity can have unexpected consequences that are hard to reverse.
+The natural world is complex and not well understood, and human actions can have unexpected consequences that are hard to reverse.
 The study of how physical and biological processes maintain life, and how humans affect nature, requires a broad interdisciplinary perspective.
-Environmental problems and their associated solutions typically involve social, political and economic aspects which the scientist must be aware of.
+In addition to the natural sciences, social sciences provide insights into why people behave as they do, and how our social, political and economic institutions impact on environmental quality.

-This is why the dedicated study of environmental science is so important.
+This is where environmental sciences and studies comes in.
 It is only by understanding how the world works that we can begin to tackle some of our pressing problems.

 What will I study?